-Learn about new ideas for social and digital inclusion and PPP financing.
-Watch for more details coming soon about this special legal panel and other experts in the geospatial and information community that have been drawn together to discuss various aspects of information management, Smart Cities and the global move to open!
+Watch for more details coming soon about these special executive panel forums addressing "Challenges and Opportunities".
+Other experts in the geospatial and information community are being drawn together to discuss various aspects of information management, Smart Cities and the global move to open and smart!

 Keynote(s), Presentations, Panels, Workshops, Exhibits and Showcases